isomerpages/moe-rgsperl/_about-us/Professional Development.md

 they want to improve their practice
 <br>4 . <strong>Student learning needs</strong> define educators’ learning needs</p>
 <p>These beliefs have largely endured in RGS over time.</p>
-<p>However, current research in professional development increasingly points
-to the need for shifts in the conventional approaches to it.
-For instance, research consistently reflects the limitations of a one-shot approach to training.
-When teachers attend training that is not directly connected to their practice in real time, the transfer of learning is usually impeded.</p>
-<p>The value of a top-down approach to PD is also questionable.
-Rather than
-teachers being told that they ‘should’, ‘must’ and ‘need’ to be equipped in the expected capacities, the school management views student learning as a collective responsibility.</p>
-<p>The entire fraternity takes ownership for setting high expectations for
-student learning.</p>
 <h4>Features of RGS' Professional Learning</h4>
 <p>Literature indicates that a well-developed Professional Learning Plan
 consists of the following principles:</p>